Enhancement Shaman Best Covenants, Soulbinds, and Conduits — Shadowlands 9.0.5

 Chain Harvest is extremely simple to play with, treating it as a combination of Chain Lightning and Chain Heal on a long cooldown for a high burst of damage.
 This just slots in as a Maelstrom Weapon spender on cooldown, trying to hit as many targets as possible, and scales with all aspects of Maelstrom Weapon itself making it instant and deal increased damage/healing.
 Critical Strikes also provide a small amount of cooldown reduction, but early on not enough to make a significant difference to the frequency of use.
 Lavish Harvest is the Covenant specific Conduit and improves the Critical Strike chance, but with the long cooldown, it is far too low impact to get much out of.

-Door of Shadows provides a short cast displacement that teleports you to your target location.
-While this could see some niche uses in some situations, Enhancement does not have a significant issue with mobility so is unlikely to change a lot.
+Door of Shadows provides a short-cast displacement that teleports you to your target location.
+While this has some extremely niche uses, Enhancement does not have a significant issue with mobility so it does not really change much about your gameplay.

 Best Conduits for Enhancement Shaman